tanishqtyagi20/Estate-Project/README.md

 # Capstone-Project
 Dwello is a static real estate website built using only HTML and CSS as part of a Semester 1 capstone project.
 It includes a styled homepage, property listings page, login page, and contact form layout, all designed with a clean and modern interface.
 Basic responsiveness and aesthetic animations were added to enhance the user experience, and some animation guidance was taken from peers and AI references during development.

+For the images to be loaded in for the listings page, please download the images from the image folder.